AndreeaFluerasu/rnd/README.md

     Planning Time: 5.477 ms
     Execution Time: 1.028 ms
 ****
-Having the index on the primary key and the index on (beneficiary_public_identifier ASC, id desc) and the items that match the query condition are located in the middle of the table, the query plan uses the index on **(beneficiary_public_identifier ASC, id desc)**
+Having an index on the primary key and an index on (beneficiary_public_identifier ASC, id desc), when running the above query, if the items that match the query condition are located in the middle of the table, the query plan uses the index on **(beneficiary_public_identifier ASC, id desc)**
 > Limit  (cost=0.56..182.03 rows=50 width=140) (actual time=0.068..0.160 rows=50 loops=1)
 >   ->  Index Scan using idx_credit_transactions_beneficiary_public_identifier_id_desc on credit_transactions  (cost=0.56..875.26 rows=241 width=140) (actual time=0.067..0.153 rows=50 loops=1)
 >   Index Cond: (beneficiary_public_identifier = '0b5f709c-85f4-4e12-95c4-4121b23141a8'::uuid)